-Quercetin is the “master flavonoid,” a strong antioxidant and one of the best natural antihistamines–one that can stabilize mast cells and reduce inflammation.
-People have known about its health benefits since ancient times.
-Read to understand what the latest science says about quercetin, and what you can do to overcome its poor bioavailability.
+The antioxidant quercetin is sometimes called the “master flavonoid.”
+People say it’s one of the best natural antihistamines — allegedly, one that can stabilize mast cells and reduce inflammation.
+Is any of this true?
+Read to understand what the latest science says about quercetin and whether there is any way to overcome its poor bioavailability.

 What is Quercetin?

-Most people have heard of flavonoids, plant-based antioxidant pigments that are being touted for many amazing health benefits.
+Most people have heard of flavonoids, plant-based antioxidant pigments that are being touted for many alleged health benefits.
 Flavonoids give plants their color and belong to the class of polyphenols.
-Polyphenols became a hot topic recently for their benefits in preventing heart disease, cancer, and other chronic diseases [1, 2].
+Polyphenols became a hot topic recently when some studies suggested their benefits in preventing heart disease, cancer, and other chronic diseases [1, 2].

 - May alter thyroid function

 - Unknown long-term safety

 The majority of studies suggest that taking quercetin before exercise does not decrease fatigue or improve exercise ability.
 Therefore, quercetin is likely ineffective for improving athletic performance.

 In clinical trials of over 200 people in total, the effects of quercetin on endurance exercise capacity (VO2 max and performance) was trivial [3, 4].